nuuuwan/news_lk3_data/README.md

 *2025-01-06 12:07:00* · [`economynextcom`](https://economynext.com/who-commends-sri-lanka-deinstitutionalization-approach-on-mental-health-198209/) · `en`

-ECONOMYNEXT – The World Health Organization has commended Sri Lanka’s focus on expanding community-based networks
+ECONOMYNEXT – The World Health Organization has commended Sri Lanka’s focus on expanding community-based networks and deinstitutionalization aimed at enhancing its mental health services.

 In its 2024 annual report, the world health body said Sri Lanka’s focus on expanding community-based networks and deinstitutionalization is a notable action.

 “By transitioning from long-stay institutional care to community-based services, Sri Lanka aims to provide individuals with greater autonomy and support within their communities.”

-In 2024, WHO launched several country support initiatives aimed at enhancing mental health services across the region.

-The WHO’s Paro Declaration on universal access to people-centred mental health care and services, which advocates for revolutionary changes in mental health care, prioritizes wellbeing over disease-centred approaches.

-– Person-centred care: shifting the focus from diagnosis and treatment to prevention, lifestyle and early interventions
+In Sri Lanka, as in other south east Asian states, mental health services are not accessible to some.
+There is also considerable stigma attached to mental health issues.

+“Mental health conditions are the leading cause of years of healthy life lost to disability, with depression being the largest contributor, and schizophrenia the single most disabling condition.”

 ...